IanGlass/mems-instrumentation/README.md

 # MEMS-Instrumentation
-Instrumentation for high precision, low-noise sampling of low sensitivity MEMS sensors in Wheatstone bridge configuration.
-Altium schematics and PCB files are included along with a BoM.
+**Instrumentation for high precision, low-noise sampling of low sensitivity MEMS sensors in Wheatstone bridge configuration.
+Altium schematics and PCB files are included along with a BoM**

 CMRR: 124 dB